Visit Date: 11/22/2013 (Best Viewing Time: late November to early December)

 The maple or momiji trees on the other hand, have just started turning colors.
 Some of which are still in the early state, with a combination of green, orange, and red leaves.

-The maple trees near the Shinjuku entrance which are on the early autumn state capture most of the visitors attention.
+The maple trees near the Shinjuku entrance are on the early autumn state and capture most of the visitors attention.

-Most of the maple trees in the more covered areas still remain green.
+Some maples trees on the Momiji grove have started changing colors.
+However, those trees in the more covered areas still remain green.